-We hold ourselves to a higher ethical standard and operate more efficiently and with better internal controls than many other firms.
-How so?
-Because we comply with a rigorous set of performance-reporting guidelines called Global Investment Performance Standards, also known as GIPS®.
+We hold ourselves to a higher ethical standard and pride ourselves on operating efficiently with strong internal controls.
+We comply with a rigorous set of performance-reporting guidelines called Global Investment Performance Standards, also known as GIPS®.

 What makes GIPS® compliance special?